How to Create a Winning Leadership Development Program

 The lack of leadership capability has been highly ranked as a top challenge for organizations.

 Create the right leadership journey for your high-potential leaders by offering the right courses and coaching for success.

 Teaching the Art of Negotiation to Leaders

 Soft negotiators want to avoid personal conflict.
-This negotiator makes concessions readily in order to reach an agreement.
-They want amicable resolution, yet often end up being exploited and feeling bitter.
+This negotiator makes concessions readily to reach an agreement.
+They want an amicable resolution, yet often end up being exploited and feeling bitter.

 Soft negotiators tend to:

 - Maintain the goal of the agreement